 Chemistry is the central science enabling a healthy future in a sustainable society.
-During this programme you will learn to take a fundamental approach in finding tailored solutions for complex societal problems in human health and environmental issues.
+You will learn to take a fundamental approach in finding tailored solutions for complex societal problems.

 What does this master’s programme entail?

 The aim of this two-year programme is to train you as an independent scientist and to develop the necessary skills and proficiency to advance your career.
 The master's programme in Chemistry offers you access to cutting edge research.

 The research is concentrated in two major research areas:

 - Chemical Biology: within this research area you will study fundamental biological and biomedical problems to understand physiological processes at the molecular level and to gather more knowledge on human health and illnesses.

 - Energy & Sustainability: within this research area you will focus on the development of new sources of sustainable energy and the use of storage of energy.
 For example, you will be working on the development of a new generation of catalysts for the production of solar fuels.

 There is a strong and old tradition of excellent science in Leiden.
 We had well-known guests like Albert Einstein and Paul Ehrenfest.
 The discovery of liquid helium made Leiden University famous.
 We perform science at the highest international level.
 We have a new building with top-notch facilities for research.
 We have a cell observatory where you can grow cells just a few meters from the laser lab and at another door, you find synthetic facilities.
 Having all these new facilities makes Leiden University a nice environment to work in.